raspberrypi/documentation/remote-access/ssh/README.md

 If you are using a ethernet cable, just plug your Raspberry Pi directly into your router, and wired networking will be set up automatically.

 You will need to note down the IP address of your Pi in order to connect to it later.
-Using the `ipconfig` command will display information about the current network status, including the IP address.
+Using the `ipconfig` command will display information about the current network status, including the IP address, or you can use `hostname -I` to just display the IP addresses associated with the device.

 ##2.
 Enable SSH
 As of the November 2016 release, Raspbian has the SSH server disabled by default.
 It can be enabled manually from the desktop: